 When you can’t see the sun due to cloud cover, there’s no need for SPF protection, right?
 Wrong.
 The damage caused by the sun isn’t the sun’s visible light, but the ultra-violet radiation that accompanies it.
 Even on cloudy days, UV levels can be high enough to cause damage.
 Always check the UV index in the summer before going out, regardless of the weather prediction.

 While it may be nice to look tanned, no levels of skin tanning should be regarded as safe exposure.
 Long-term damage to the skin is caused regardless of whether burns are suffered or not.

 SPF (Sun Protection Factor) is the rating used to distinguish different grades of sunscreen.
 The Australian Cancer Council recommends a minimum level of SPF30+, however, a popular misconception is that higher levels allow you to stay out longer.
 The SPF rating dictates how much of the UV radiation is blocked rather than the length of time it will block it.
 SPF30 for example blocks around 96.7% of the UV radiation, whereas SPF50 blocks about 98%.

-You know the risks and myths about sun exposure, but how exactly do you and your family safe sun-safe this summer?
+You know the risks and myths about sun exposure, but how exactly do you and your family stay sun-safe this summer?

-Sunscreen should be reapplied roughly every two hours, more often if you are swimming where the water and towel drying will rub it off.
-While waterproof sunscreens are available, regular application is still advised.
+Sunscreen should be reapplied roughly every two hours, more often if you are swimming, where the water and towel drying will rub it off.
+While waterproof sunscreens are available, the regular application is still advised.